 Ms. Ross has deep roots in the Amherst community.
 She was raised and lives in Amherst, graduated from Amherst schools, and is a parent of an Amherst public school student.
 She has a BA from UMass and professional experience as an author, photographer, human resources generalist, producer, documentarian and community organizer.
 Ms. Ross’s work uses art as a tool for social impact and public discourse and is nationally recognized and locally celebrated.
 She has eight years of public and educational sector human resources experience with expertise in cross-cultural engagement and conversation facilitation designed to stimulate profound thinking.
 She is currently a member of the Superintendent’s Equity Task Force and the Town’s Human Rights Commission.

 Superintendent Geryk said, “It didn't take us long to realize that a collaborative effort was imperative.
 The same issues we are facing in our schools are also prevalent in our town.
 Ms. Ross’s background, her thoughtful approach and her ability to articulate and synthesize current climate issues to project positive outcomes is unparalleled.
 I believe she is the right individual to assist us in bringing Amherst Together and to achieve our goals of fostering a healthier climate of civility, inclusivity and respect in the community.”

-At the 2013-2014 Convocation, Dr. Faye Brady announced a new annual award that will honor two Amherst, Pelham or Amherst-Pelham Regional School District employees who "have helped to foster a sense of belonging among students and have helped to build bridges of understanding and acceptance among them."
+The annual ARPS Community-Building Award honors two Amherst, Pelham or Amherst-Pelham Regional School District employees who "have helped to foster a sense of belonging among students and have helped to build bridges of understanding and acceptance among them."
+Awardees for the 2014-2015 school year were Tara Luce, Crocker Farm Counselor, and Peter Crouse, Transportation Coordinator.
+Nominations for 2015-2016 will be accepted at any time until June 30, 2015.
 More information about the award criteria is available here and nomination forms are available here.